 Figure \ref{fig:proposed_framework} (see Appendices) illustrates the dimensions of the proposed framework and their key DPs.
 The light blue boxes represent the DPs that arose by the literature review, while with light yellow are the ones that emerged from the thematic analysis.
 Finally, the light green boxes symbolize the DPs that appeared in both processes.

-To improve clarity and understandability, we clustered the nine dimensions of the framework into three overarching levers — \textbf{Direction}, \textbf{People}, and \textbf{Guardrails}.
-This grouping reflects the distinct roles these dimensions play in organizational transformation. \textit{Direction} captures the strategic and evaluative mechanisms that guide change—Strategy Design and Evaluation. \textit{People} encompasses the human and cultural drivers of organizational change, including Leadership, Organizational Culture, Collaboration, and Upskilling. \textit{Guardrails} represent the structural, ethical and political constraints that shape how initiatives are governed and sustained over time —Governance and Ethics and Organizational Dynamics.
+To improve clarity and readability, we clustered the nine dimensions of the framework into three overarching levers, namely \textbf{Direction}, \textbf{People}, and \textbf{Guardrails}.
+This grouping reflects the distinct roles these dimensions play in organizational transformation. \textit{Direction} captures the strategic and evaluative mechanisms that guide change—Strategy Design and Evaluation. \textit{People} encompasses the human and cultural drivers of organizational change, including Leadership, Organizational Culture, Collaboration, and Up-skilling. \textit{Guardrails} represent the structural, ethical and political constraints that shape how initiatives are governed and sustained over time —Governance and Ethics and Organizational Dynamics.
 Together, these three levers integrate strategic intent, organizational capabilities, and human and behavioral dynamics, offering a more integrated view of how AI transformation unfolds in practice.

 \begin{takehomebox} \textbf{RQ\textsubscript{2} take-away:} Thematic analysis substantially enriched the foundation established in RQ\textsubscript{1}.
 It introduced levers absent from conventional models, such as mechanisms for skill verification.
-Through this process, the framework was extended to incorporate the BSE-informed perspective that is missing from prior change models. \end{takehomebox}
+Hence, the framework was extended to incorporate the BSE-informed perspective that is missing from prior change models. \end{takehomebox}